 A board-certified and experienced facial plastic surgeon can help you achieve optimal results with minimal scarring.

-Steps You Can Take for a Smooth Recovery
+Tips for a Smooth Eyelid Surgery Recovery

 You can take several steps to promote your smooth and speedy recovery.

-• Follow your plastic surgeon’s recommendations.
+- Follow your plastic surgeon’s recommendations.

-• Do not rub or tug at your eyelids until they are fully healed.
+- Do not rub or tug at your eyelids until they are fully healed.

-• Skip strenuous workouts and heavy lifting.
+- Skip strenuous workouts and heavy lifting.

-• Protect your eyes from the sun until your incisions are fully healed.
+- Protect your eyes from the sun until your incisions are fully healed.

-• An American Academy of Ophthalmology reminder: disclose all prescription medications, over-the-counter medications, vitamins, and supplements to your plastic surgeon before surgery.
+- An American Academy of Ophthalmology reminder: Disclose all prescription medications, over-the-counter medications, vitamins, and supplements to your plastic surgeon before surgery.

 Recovering from eyelid surgery is usually not as daunting as it seems, and your board-certified facial Recovering from eyelid surgery is not as intimidating as it may seem, and your board-certified facial plastic surgeon will guide you through the process.
 If you are ready to rejuvenate your eyes/appearance with eyelid surgery, request a consultation or call us at (980) 949-6544 to schedule an appointment.